NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 ## Assumptions

 * The subjective test must be conducted using the Absolute Category Rating (ACR) scale with five levels.
-The mean opinion scores (MOS) must remain on the [1..5] scale.
-The MOS must calculated as a direct average of subject rating.
+The mean opinion scores (MOS) must remain on the [1..5] scale and must be calculated as a simple average of subject ratings.
 Normalization, scaling, and fitting are not allowed, as this would change characteristics of rating distributions.

-* The MOSS must be from a well-designed and carefully conducted subjective test that adheres to an international standard, such as ITU-R Rec.
+* The MOSs must be from a well-designed and carefully conducted subjective test that adheres to an international standard, such as ITU-R Rec.
 BT.500, ITU-T Rec.
 P.913, or ITU-T P.800.

+* This statistical method assesses metric precision. **Ideal CI** and **practical CI** do not assess the accuracy of a metric.

+* **N** is limited to 0, 1, 2, 3, 6, 9, or 12 subjects.
+Fractions are not allowed.

 ## Categorizing Conclusions Reached